Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-config.md

 ## Credentials

-In order to take action, {{{ docsVersionInfo.k0rdentName }}} must have the appropriate permissions.
-In this case, that means creating `Credential` objects.
+{{{ docsVersionInfo.k0rdentName }}} requires permissions to perform actions.
+You provide these permissions by creating `Credential` objects.

 ### Infrastructure credentials